 Pressure-sensitive adhesive tapes, or PSA, play significant roles in various forefront industries such as in the production of flat panel displays, semiconductors, optical instruments, solar batteries, automobiles, as well as in medical treatments, architecture, etc. as constitutive parts and integral parts of their production process.

-Demands on peel adhesion, peel angle and peel rate for the optimization of adhesive tapes used in production processes vary widely depending on the applications.
+Demands on peel adhesion, peel angle, and peel rate for the optimization of adhesive tapes used in production processes vary widely depending on the applications.

 KYOWA’s patented Flat Plate Cross Stage Method

-The flat specimen stage sits on a rotary table, with which the peel angle can be simply and swiftly adjusted from 0 to 180° without using any jigs or tools.
+The flat specimen stage sits on a rotary table, with which the peel angle can be simply and swiftly adjusted from 0 to 180º without using any jigs or tools.
 The employed synchronized actuator mechanism enables to maintain the same peel rate and peel angle during the stage travel.
 No complex adjustments and calculations are required.

 Digital Catalog List

-Fill out the request form to see or download our digital product catalogs.
+Click here to see or download our digital product catalogs.